krishanthisera/blog/src/content/blog/static-hosting-aws.md

 ### Function association

 If you see [src/astro.js](https://github.com/krishanthisera/aws-static-hosting/blob/main/src/astro.js), I have a little edge function there and it is self-explanatory.
-A little confession, my blog is using the Astro framework, so I grab the code function from the documentation [here](https://docs.astro.build/en/guides/deploy/aws/#cloudfront-functions-setup).
+A little confession, my blog is using the Astro framework, so I grab the code to the edge function from the documentation [here](https://docs.astro.build/en/guides/deploy/aws/#cloudfront-functions-setup).

 ```js
 // src/astro.js